Ordering your custom cut beef (whole, half and quarter sizes)

 You can also ask for dog bones at no charge.

 * The Top Sirloin is cut whole; you can usually get at least two steaks out of one Sirloin

 I want to order 1/4 of a beef.
 Why do I have to use the JX Ranch Package?

 To make sure all 1/4 beef orders receive equal portions of the front and the hind quarter, all 1/4 beef orders have to be cut the same way.
 It is not feasible for the butcher to accommodate variations.
 If you want to use the Select Order Form, we suggest you go in with someone to split a 1/2 a beef.

-How early should I place my custom cut fall order?
+How early should I place my custom cut spring or fall order?